drillster/ansi_text/README.md

 # ANSI Text
-A Dart library for styling and formatting terminal text using [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
+A Dart library for styling and formatting terminal text using [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR), specifically the Select Graphic Rendition (SGR) control sequences.
 Styles are structured to enable convenient IDE auto-completion.

 ### Usage
 To add ANSI styling to text, wrap the string in an `AnsiText` object: